-The primary purpose of HTA is to help inform decision making about the value of new and existing technologies.
-Implicit then is the requirement for HTAs to address the needs of decision makers.
-(3, 4) A clear, relevant study question should be included that establishes the context of the study.
+The primary purpose of HTA is to help inform decision-making about the value of new and existing technologies.
+It is therefore critical that HTAs address the needs of decision-makers.^(3, 4) A clear, relevant study question should be devised to establish the context of the study.
 Ideally the study question is designed in conjunction with a scoping exercise to identify the pertinent issues that should be considered and the stakeholders relevant to the specific study question.
-Early identification of the stakeholders increases the opportunity for meaningful contribution to the process.
-(5)
+Early identification of the stakeholders increases the opportunity for meaningful contribution to the process.(5)